U.S. Alerts

 .KEY MESSAGES...

-- Areas of fog early this morning, potentially dense in some
+- Areas of fog this morning, with patchy dense fog possible in

 &&